Donate now

 Team Leaders: Sabina Rinaldi and Laure Dossus

-The overarching aim of the Hormones Team is to advance research on the role of hormones and metabolism in cancer etiology, building on established molecular epidemiology research on hormone-dependent cancers, with emphasis on cancers of the breast, endometrium, ovary, and thyroid.
-This research programme is based on the application of cutting-edge laboratory-based technologies to large-scale epidemiological studies, developed in high-income settings as well as in studies in countries in epidemiological transition.
+The overarching aim of the Hormones and Metabolism Team is to advance research on the role of hormones and metabolism in cancer etiology, building on established molecular epidemiology research on hormone-related cancers, with emphasis on cancers of the breast, endometrium, ovary, and thyroid.
+This research programme is based on the application of cutting-edge laboratory-based technologies to large-scale epidemiological studies, developed in high-income settings, as well as in studies in countries in epidemiological transition.
 Currently, key activities include measuring hormones, inflammatory factors, fatty acids, and endogenous metabolites (targeted metabolomics), analysed by a variety of assays (immunoassays, gas chromatography–mass spectrometry [GC-MS], liquid chromatography–mass spectrometry [LC-MS]), and proteomics (multiplexed assays) in samples from large-scale epidemiological studies.
-Technological development is also a major focus and is crucial to support evolving research.
+Technological development is also a major focus, which is crucial to support evolving research.

 Onco-Metabolomics